minershive/hiveon-kb/guides/add-asic-to-hiveos.md

 ## Adding ASIC to Hive OS
 ### Installation
-You can install via firmware file or via ssh.
+You can install Hive OS Client on your ASIC via firmware file or via ssh.

 **DO NOT upgrade your Antminer to firmware newer than 10.06.2019.
 This firmware is protected by Bitmain against changes.**.